 Finally, we asked each candidate why the people of Houston County should vote for them.

 Hartwig says it's all about experience.

-"I am a proven leader with a tract record that people can look at.
+"I am a proven leader with a track record that people can look at.
 I've said in many previous interviews, in the 10 years that I've been the District Attorney, this DA's office has gotten 53 life sentences," says Hartwig.
 "I've got the experience to deal with Coronavirus issues and judicial emergencies, to get the grand jury back up and running and to start prosecuting people again and getting them off our streets and getting them in prison where they belong.
 So, I'm asking for the people of this county to vote for me because I've been here, I've worked hard, I've done a good job and I want the chance to continue serving."

 Williams says she's ready for change.

 "I am here for the citizens of Houston County and I'm here for the employees at the District Attorney's office.
 I really want people to understand that my career has been helping citizens of Houston County," says Williams.
 "I get along well with our local law enforcement and our community leaders and I've never shied away from standing up for people that may not be able to stand up for themselves."